 Performance of reflective color displays in Out Of Home applications

-At the IMID conference, Busan, August 28-31 2018, in South Korea, Etulipa speaks about the excellent performance of reflective color displays, based on the Electro Wetting Display technology.
+At the IMID conference, Busan, August 28-31 2018, in South Korea, Etulipa spoke about the excellent performance of reflective color displays, based on the Electro Wetting Display technology.

 Huge need for digital outdoor displays

 Organizations communicate instantaneously in time with their targeted audience using social media and other internet platforms.
 Markedly, outdoor advertisement is in majority still done by paper-type signs which share the same messages for several weeks.
 Hence, there is a huge need for outdoor digital platforms that can be used by companies and other organizations to communicate with the outdoor audience in a timely manner.
 Commonly, LED screens are used for digital out-of-home displays.
 However, these use high amounts of energy because the brightness of the emitted light has to match that of daylight.
-In low daylight conditions these screens cause significant light pollution.
+In low daylight conditions, these screens cause significant light pollution.
+This is often contrary to local sign codes.
 These aspects prohibit widespread installments.

 Are reflective displays an alternative for LED displays?